Why Living With Your Parents Can Be the Best Money Decision You Make

 You Can Afford to Take Chances and Be Picky

 Living with your parents has clear monetary advantages.
-But one perk you might not realize is that living with your parents affords you the privilege to take chances and be picky.
+But one perk you might not realize is that living with your parents can be a safety net to try new things.

 Keeping your costs under control means you don’t have to take just any job, or move into a less-than-ideal place because that’s all you can afford.
 You can also be more aggressive with investing and take chances on starting a business.

-Abella recently moved out, but was grateful to do it at the right time for the right place.
-“Living with my parents allowed me to be more picky, because there was no rush,” she explains.
-Living at home means having a safety net to try new things.
+Abella was grateful to move out at the right time for the right place.
+“Living with my parents allowed me to be more picky, because there was no rush,” she explained.